 - Seek medical attention.
 A medical evaluation is crucial immediately after a car accident.
 Whiplash and other car accident injuries may not present serious symptoms for days or even weeks after the collision.
 See your doctor and tell him or her that you were involved in an auto accident.

 - Gather information.
 If possible, take pictures at the scene, of your vehicle, of your injuries, and of the other vehicle or vehicles involved.
 Get the contact information of witnesses and emergency personnel that arrive at the scene.

 - Do not apologize or admit fault.
 Even if you think you may have been wholly or partially to blame, only a thorough investigation of the collision will determine its true cause.
 Admitting fault or saying that you are sorry may be used against you as you pursue compensation in the future.

 - Do not sign anything.
 You may receive numerous documents in the mail from your insurance company after an auto accident.
 Do not sign anything or give a recorded statement without first consulting an attorney.
 This can help you avoid saying or doing anything that could jeopardize your ability to pursue maximum compensation.

 We welcome you to call us at (866) 691-0607 to discuss your case.
-We have offices located across North and South Carolina to better serve you.
+We have offices located across North Carolina to better serve you.